xhmueel/xhmueel/README.md

 ---
 ### :man_technologist: About Me :

-I'm Samuel Braz Pinto, currently I'm doing my Master's Degree in Computer Science and Engineering Student at Instituto Superior Técnico, Lisbon.
+I'm Samuel Braz Pinto, currently I'm doing my Master's Degree in Computer Science and Engineering at Instituto Superior Técnico, Lisbon.
 I am specializing in Videogames, and aim to land a job in the gaming industry as a designer or programmer.

 - 🎮 I enjoy doing game jams, and games with longer development time.
 I also like doing small projects to experiment with novel game mechanics, that mostly never see the day light.

 - 🎲 I'm contributing to a student-made videogame, Project Star, as Leader Designer and Lead Writer.

-- :musical_note: I like music, art and design, and the little details.
-I love to play games.
+- :musical_note: I love music, ranging from Pop to Metal and Classical.
+I also like art, including contemporary, and design.
+And obviusly, I love to play games. :smiley:

 - 🗣️ Always free to talk, if you have any question or you'd like to work with me, feel free to contact me!